VoronDesign/VoronUsers/printer_mods/nateb16/THE_FILTER/THE_FILTER_STANDARD_BED_SPACING/README.md

 Basically the same but just uses two fans and doesnt require spacers.
 Helps a ton with heating of your printer.

+<h2>UPDATE</h2>

+With feedback from memebrs of the community.
+A number of things have been addressed.
+Firstly the exhaust has been changed and optimized to improve the loss of pellet issue as well as improve filtering performance.
+The trade of for these modification is heat up time and overall heating performance is slightly affected.
+The mounts for connector's have also been changed to fit the aliexpress listings.
+I have added holes to secure the fans if desired.
+The lid still lacks screws for aesthetic reasons.
+Wiring channels for the two fan version has also been drastically altered due to confusion and overall jankyness

 <h2>Testing</h2>

 Time the printer took to reach 40c